-- A Valid Class 5 drivers' licence or equivalent is required. - Must be willing and able to travel in fixed and or rotary-winged aircraft and or watercraft. - Must be willing and able to travel throughout BC. - Must be willing and able to withstand the rigors of fieldwork. - Must be willing to work in adverse weather conditions.
+- A Valid BC Class 5 Driver's Licence or equivalent is required. - Must be willing and able to travel in fixed and or rotary-winged aircraft and or watercraft. - Must be willing and able to travel throughout BC. - Must be willing and able to withstand the rigors of fieldwork. - Must be willing to work in adverse weather conditions. - Successful completion of security screening requirements of the BC Public Service, which may include a criminal records check, and/or Criminal Records Review Act (CRRA) check, and/or enhanced security screening checks as required by the Forest Practices Board.